Year of Design: 1934

 The original wooden Mylnes had oak frames and mahogany planking, but in the years after the war construction and repair costs escalated.
 In 1980 a mould was made and, in addition to the wooden boats, there are now four G.R.P.
 Mylnes racing, making a total fleet of fourteen boats.
 Racing on the Mersey and at the Menai Strait Regattas is as keen and enthusiastic as ever.
 The boats have stood the test of time as a classic yacht and are a joy to sail.

-If you would like to join the RMYC Mylne fleet, or find more information, please contact the club.
+If you would like to join the RMYC Etchells fleet or find more information, please contact us using the form below.